TVN International

-TVN International or iTVN is a Polish pay television channel that was launched on April 2004.
-It is part of the TVN network and is owned by Warner Bros.
-Discovery It is aimed at the Polish diaspora living abroad, mainly in Europe and North America.
-TVNi's programming consists of TV series, newscasts, Polish football matches, movies and entertainment programmes, mostly of Polish origin.
+TVN International or iTVN is a Polish pay television channel that was launched in April 2004.
+It is part of the TVN network and is owned by TVN Warner Bros.
+Discovery It is aimed at the Polish diaspora living abroad, mainly in Europe and North America. iTVN's programming consists of TV series, newscasts, Polish football matches, movies and entertainment programmes, mostly of Polish origin.